hellstackdev/Boxcryptor-Single-File-Decryptor/README.md

 ## Continuous Integration/Deployment

-This project uses GitHub Actions with separate workflows for CI and CD:
+This project uses GitHub Actions with separate workflows for CI and CD, each with multiple jobs:

 ### CI Workflow (.NET CI)
+The CI workflow has two jobs that run sequentially:

+1. **Build Job**
    - Automatically runs on each push and pull request
    - Builds the project using .NET 8.0
+   - Uploads build artifacts for the test job

+2. **Test Job**
+   - Runs after the build job completes successfully
+   - Downloads the build artifacts
    - Runs all unit tests
    - Ensures code quality across platforms

 ### CD Workflow (.NET CD - Release)
+The CD workflow also has two jobs that run sequentially:

+1. **Build Release Job**
    - Triggered manually or when a new release is created on GitHub
+   - Builds the project using .NET 8.0
    - Generates standalone executables for Windows, Linux, and macOS
+   - Uploads build outputs for the packaging job

+2. **Package Job**
+   - Runs after the build release job completes
+   - Downloads the build outputs
    - Creates zip archives of the builds
    - Uploads build artifacts for easy downloading
    - Attaches the binaries to GitHub releases (when triggered by a release)

 This separation allows for:
 - Fast feedback on code changes via the CI pipeline
+- Better parallelization and resource utilization
+- Clear separation of concerns between building and testing/packaging
 - Controlled releases via the manual CD pipeline
 - Clean, versioned releases with properly packaged artifacts